For web security reasons, it’s safer to not set up a WordPress site using the username “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is mostly aimed for non-technical WordPress users, let’s go one step further and show you how to change your WordPress username inside the WordPress database.
+Although this tutorial is mostly intended for non-technical WordPress users, let’s go one step further and show you how to change your WordPress username inside the WordPress database.

 All you need is admin access to your server’s control panel.